Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Introduction

 \IEEEPARstart{E}{fficient} drug delivery is a difficult task in the medical industry~\cite{lu2018bioinspired}, and traditional approaches such as pills and intravenous therapy have been the primary method of drug delivery for decades \cite{tiwari2012drug,wen2015drug}.
 One drawback of these traditional administration methods is that a drug cannot be transported directly to targeted tissues/organs to produce a marked effect.
 On the other hand, carrier-based drug delivery systems (e.g., small-scale delivery robots) could be better suited to accomplish such precisely targeted delivery task \cite{hu2020micro}.

-In recent years, there have been substantial efforts to develop soft miniaturized robots capable of navigating the human body and deliver drugs directly to a tumor or other disease sites precisely and non-invasively.
+In recent years, there have been substantial efforts to develop soft miniaturized robots capable of navigating the human body and delivering drugs directly to a tumor or other disease sites precisely and non-invasively.

-One of the barriers for small-scale drugs moving toward diseased tissues in the bloodstream is the blood vessel's lining\cite{bourzac2012nanotechnology,schuerle2019synthetic}.
+One of the barriers to small-scale drugs moving toward diseased tissues in the bloodstream is the blood vessel's lining\cite{bourzac2012nanotechnology,schuerle2019synthetic}.
 Therefore, manual delivery processes might still not be as effective as it needs to be\cite{hu2020micro,sun2017closed}.
 To overcome this barrier, a promising approach is to actively manipulate drugs or swarms of drugs to reach disease sites and push the particles out of the bloodstream and into target sites \cite{schuerle2019synthetic}.
 One potential solution to address this issue and increase the efficiency of the delivery process is to robotize the process combined with a remote magnetic actuation mechanism\cite{sun2017closed}.
 This allows surgeons to have better control over the navigation of drugs even when faced with biophysical barriers, which would otherwise prevent the circulation of drugs.

-The miniaturization of conventional robots is limited mostly by the mechanical structures required to allow them to navigate.
-By contrast, magnetic actuation is a mechanism that can remotely and wirelessly actuate robots without necessitating specialized structure directly in the robots, thus substantially reducing their size and complexity.
+The miniaturization of conventional robots is limited mainly by the mechanical structures required to allow them to navigate.
+By contrast, magnetic actuation is a mechanism that can remotely and wirelessly actuate robots without necessitating specialized structures directly in the robots, thus substantially reducing their size and complexity.
 Reducing the size of robots enables them to move to difficult-to-reach areas inside biological bodies by applying an external magnetic field that harmlessly penetrates patients' body and applies wrenches on the robots.

+Magnetic manipulation of micro/milliscale robots with an application such as magnetic drug delivery has been an increasingly popular approach where drug particles in the body are carried and manipulated by external magnetic fields to reach a targeted location \mbox{\cite{HOSHIAR2017181,hoshiar2018novel,amin2017osmotin,hoshiar2017studies}}.
+Moreover, small-scale robots/particles can essentially be seen as magnetic actuation points for continuum manipulators \cite{tariverdi2020dynamic,tariverdi2021recurrent}.
+In other words, devising control and path planning algorithms for micro/milliscale robots can eventually contribute to making magnetic continuum manipulators operational in a (semi-)autonomous mode\cite{tariverdi2022physics}.